 The stats on talking about money

 The survey also highlighted that people are more likely to open up about their finances if others do the same.
 This means that breaking the taboo around money talk can have a positive impact on our financial well-being.
-By being more transparent about our saving methods, we can help others learn and achieve their own financial goals.
+By being more transparent about our saving methods, we can help others learn and achieve their own financial goals, and hopefully learn a thing or two ourselves.

 Below are a few ways to get you started with how to save money more efficiently.